Chae-Lee/whisked-wonders/README.md

-# whisked-wonders
+# Whisked Wonders

 ## User story

 ```
 As a dessert enthusiast,
-I want to explore a delightful collection of dessert recipes along with suggested drink pairings, with the option to locate nearby bakeries if I prefer not to bake myself.
+I want to explore a delightful collection of dessert recipes along with suggested drink pairings,
+with the option to locate nearby bakeries if I prefer not to bake myself.
 ```

+## Acknowledgement

+## Visual

+## Usage

+## Licence